hoshikawa2/OCI_API_Gateway_Automation2/README.md

 ![import-bravado.png](images/import-bravado.png)

-This code is responsible to redact your validation response:
+This code is responsible to beautify your validation response:

 ![redact-code.png](images/redact-code.png)